Computational multiscale methods for nondivergence-form elliptic partial differential equations: Numerical experiments

 \subsection{Implementation}

 In all our experiments we consider the computational domain

 and use a mesh $\calT_h$ for the fine-scale discretization that resolves all small oscillations of the coefficients.
-We evaluate relative errors in the $L^2$-norm, the $H^1$-seminorm and the $H^2$-seminorm with respect to an exact solution (if available) or a reference solution originating from the fine mesh $\calT_h$.
+We evaluate relative errors in the $L^2$-norm, the $H^1$-seminorm and the $H^2$-seminorm with respect to a reference solution originating from the fine mesh $\calT_h$ with $h=2^{-8}$.
 For the implementation, we used \texttt{Matlab} and extended the code provided in \cite{MalP20}.